 The truth is, genuine allyship is not kindness, it is not a charitable act, nor is it even a personal commitment to hold anti-racist ideals – it is a fall from grace.
 Real allyship…means a willingness to lose things… I mean palpable, incalculable loss… Refusing a pay raise at one’s job and insisting that it be reallocated to co-workers of color who are undoubtedly being underpaid.
 The loss of potentially every close relationship with other White friends and family members who refuse to acknowledge or amend their behaviors that reinforce systemic oppression.
 The loss of bodily safety, by way of physically intervening when violence is being inflicted on to Black bodies.— Kelsey Smoot (author’s emphasis)

-…and I will add to the list in that last paragraph: the willingness to make deep sacrifices in our lifestyles, and to live simply so that others may simply life.
+I will add to the list in that last paragraph: the willingness to make deep sacrifices in our lifestyles and, as Gandhi said, live simply that others may simply life.

 It was 2008, and I’d been getting increasingly jaded and cynical about climate and church and world.
 In both, there was a general lack of interest in the climate and the urgency of taking action to safeguard our future.
 Moreover, ecotheology seemed to have a total focus on ‘caring for God’s good creation’, and its outworkings were often nothing but twee platitudes.

 Then I read Paula Clifford’s paper for Christian Aid entitled “All creation groaning – a theological approach to climate change“.
-In her introduction, she laid out the obvious.
-I paraphrase:
+It revolutionised my thinking.
+Here is my recast of her introduction:

 - Poor people in poor countries, though they have done least to cause the climate crisis, are the most vulnerable to its effects.